 Our Board of Directors has authorized the repurchase of shares of AIG Common Stock and warrants to purchase shares of AIG Common Stock through a series of actions.
 On February 13, 2019, our Board of Directors authorized an additional increase to its previous repurchase authorization of AIG Common Stock of approximately \$1.5 billion.
-As of August 3, 2020, \$1.5 billion remained under the authorization.
+As of November 5, 2020, \$1.5 billion remained under the authorization.

 During the first quarter of 2020, we repurchased approximately 12 million shares of AIG Common Stock for an aggregate purchase price of \$500 million under an ASR agreement executed in February 2020 with a third-party financial institution.
-We did not repurchase any shares of AIG Common Stock during the three-month period ended June 30, 2020.
+We did not repurchase any shares of AIG Common Stock during the second and third quarters of 2020.
 Shares may be repurchased from time to time in the open market, private purchases, through forward, derivative, accelerated repurchase or automatic repurchase transactions or otherwise (including through the purchase of warrants).
-Certain of our share repurchases have been and may from time to time be effected through Exchange Act Rule 10b5-1 repurchase plans.
+Certain of our share repurchases have been and may from time to time be effected through the Securities Exchange Act of 1934 Rule 10b5-1 repurchase plans.
 The timing of any future share repurchases will depend on market conditions, our business and strategic plans, financial condition, results of operations, liquidity and other factors, as discussed further in Note 12 to the Condensed Consolidated Financial Statements.